gordonwatts/hep-programming-hints/xaod-hints.md

 If any calculations are required (e.g. cross section times integrated luminosity, etc), do them in the code to the user can update things as they wish.

+Don't apply any event or sample weights to data unless explicitly requested.

 ### MC Event Weight

 This is encoded on the `EventInfo` object, and it is the first `mcEventWeight`: